 - Make sure you apply for internships well in advance of the period internships take place.
 In the US, internships take place during the summer, May - September, and applications are usually open several months in advance.

-All in all, it was an enlightening experience and a great precursor to the coming semester.
+An enlightening experience and a great start to the next semester.